EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - You will notice the folder that contained the original `csv` file will now contain additional `csv` files.
 Each additional `csv` file has the name of the sensor channel it represents appended to base file name.
   - For example, if the base file was named `2019-08-22_14-10-33-300661.csv`, you will get, among other files, a file named `2019-08-22_14-10-33-300661_AX.csv` which represents the data for the accelerometer X-axis channel.
   - **EmotiBit File Types**

     <img src="./assets/EmotiBit_File_Types.png" width="600">

+  - For more details on the EmotiBit data types, check out the [EmotiBit Packet Architecture]()
   </details>

 ### Next Steps: Visualize recorded data
 Once you have the individual files representing data from the array of sensors on EmotiBit, the possibilities to use that data are limitless.
 A great way to understand what the data represents is to visualize it.
 Read-on to discover cool ways to visualize data.
 ## Visualize Recorded Data